magnesj/ResInsight/docs/CompletionExport.md

   - **Export Completion Types** -- Control how several completions of different type in the same cell are handled
     - **Individually** -- Completions of each type are exported to separate sections in the file and not combined in any way.
     - **Combined** -- Connection factors from different completion types are added together producing one number for each cell.
+  - **Export Folder** -- Folder for the exported COMPDAT file(s).
+The folder will be created when performing the export and the names of the exported file(s) will be auto generated.
-- **Settings**
+- **Completions Export Selection**
-  - **Case to Apply** -- Select which case to use for the export.
-Matrix transmissibilities will be read from this case.
-  - **Export** --
-    - **Calculated Transmissibilities** -- The transmissibilities calculated based on the case and completion data are exported directly
-    - **Default Connection Factors and WPIMULT** -- The information about the connections for Eclipse to be able to make the transmissibility calculaton is exported for the COMPDAT keyword.
-In addition, the same transmissibility calculation is performed by ResInsight, and the factor between the actual transmissibility for the connection and the Eclipse calculation is exported in the WPIMULT keyword.
-  - **Use NTG Horizontally** -- Toggles whether NTG in I and J directions is included in the calculation
-- **Visible Completions**
   - **Perforations** -- Option to include or exclude perforation intervals in the export.
     - **Time step** -- Which timestep to export.
 This option is included since perforation intervals have a start time, and thus not all perforations need be present at all time steps.
   - **Fractures** -- Option to include or exclude fracture completions from the export.